awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 This tutorial configures an additional public and private subnet in a separate Availability Zone\.
 These subnets aren't used by the tutorial\.
 An RDS DB subnet group requires a subnet in at least two Availability Zones\.
 The additional subnet makes it easier to configure more than one Aurora DB instance\.

 This tutorial describes configuring a VPC for Amazon Aurora DB clusters\.
+For a tutorial that shows you how to create a web server for this VPC scenario, see [Tutorial: Create a web server and an Amazon Aurora DB cluster](TUT_WebAppWithRDS.md)\.
 For more information about Amazon VPC, see [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/) and [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

-**Note**
+**Tip**
-For a tutorial that shows you how to create a web server for this VPC scenario, see [Tutorial: Create a web server and an Amazon Aurora DB cluster](TUT_WebAppWithRDS.md)\.
+You can set up network connectivity between an Amazon EC2 instance and a DB cluster automatically when you create the DB cluster\.
+The network configuration is similar to the one described in this tutorial\.
+For more information, see [Configure automatic network connectivity with an EC2 instance](Aurora.CreateInstance.md#Aurora.CreateInstance.Prerequisites.VPC.Automatic)\.

 ## Create a VPC with private and public subnets<a name="CHAP_Tutorials.WebServerDB.CreateVPC.VPCAndSubnets"></a>